Updates about the pre-1975 service pensions injustice

 The other eleven Grigg Committee recommendations were accepted and duly implemented, but had nothing to do with so-called early leavers.

 More (long story) at Updates 2/2013 and 3/2012 below.
-If campaigners are interested, a quick online search shows that several files relating to the Grigg Committee recommendations are held by the National Archives at Kew, such as:
+If campaigners were interested in researching these questions, a quick online search shows that several files relating to the Grigg Committee recommendations are held by the National Archives at Kew, such as:

 Update 4/2015: Armed Forces Pension Group (AFPG) developments